Gurumayi's Talk Enjoy the Moment - Laugh a Lot

 Thank you, Gurumayi, for sharing your teachings from the Mahashivaratri Satsang that will guide and transform our lives.

-a devotee from Perth, Australia
+a Siddha Yogi from Perth, Australia

 I really related to Gurumayi's description of wondering why the sevites she encountered were talking about something that seemed mundane rather than sharing their experiences of the Mahashivaratri program they had just attended.
 I also related to her decision to give them her full attention, thus sharing the vibration of the experience she had just had in the Temple.